 - Keep external stimuli that may frighten the hermit crabs to a minimum.

 Watch your hermit crabs going about their business within a habitat for a while.
-When they seem to have settled into their surroundings, take a hands-on approach when bonding with hermit crabs.
+Once they settle into their surroundings, take a hands-on approach when bonding with hermit crabs.

 Handling

-We have established that hermit crabs are unlikely to actively enjoy handling.
+We’ve established that hermit crabs are unlikely to enjoy handling.

-Perfect your technique to ensure that being picked up is not stressful for hermit crabs.
+Perfect your technique to ensure that being picked up isn’t stressful for hermit crabs.
 If you tame a hermit crab, it’ll cease showing concern about short periods of handling.

 The best way to handle hermit crabs is as follows:

-- Approach slowly so that the hermit crab knows you’re coming.
+- Approach slowly so the hermit crab knows you’re coming.

 - Gently grip the back of the shell.

-- Guide the hermit crab onto the palm of your hand and gently lift it.
+- Guide the hermit crab onto the palm of your hand and lift it.

 - Keep the hermit crab in your palm the entire time.
 Never hold a hermit crab by the shell and leave its legs dangling midair.

 The hermit crab may delicately pinch you while you handle it.
-This isn’t necessarily a move of self-defense, though that’s always possible.
+This isn’t necessarily a self-defense move, though that’s always possible.
 Many hermit crabs close a cheliped around a human hand to give themselves something to hold onto.

-Once you have mastered handling, your hermit crabs will not fight you off when you move to pick them up.
+Once you’ve mastered handling, your hermit crabs will not become defensive when you attempt to pick them up.
 Some may even crawl up your arm and allow you to hold them for a while.

 The longer you hold a hermit crab in the air, the greater the risk of accidentally dropping it.
 This may frighten the hermit crab or cause damage depending on how and where it falls.